 Intensive Italian: We are one of the few Northwestern languages to offer a special limited-enrollment double course for beginners that covers the entire WCAS Language Requirement in one academic year.
-Find out more here by watching the short video about Intensive Italian
+Find out more by watching the short video about Intensive Italian.

-If you have some experience with Italian language but have no AP score, take the on-line placement test before July 15th or contact Director of the Italian Language Program Paola Morgavi (847-491-8271).
+If you have some experience with Italian language but have no AP score, take the online placement test before July 15th or contact Director of the Italian Language Program Paola Morgavi (847-491-8265).

-If you have taken the AP Italian language test, follow these guidelines (link to the following table):
+If you have taken the AP Italian language test, follow these guidelines:

 |No experience yet with Italian language||Benvenuti!
 Welcome to the Italian Language Program.
 You will need six courses to satisfy the WCAS Language Proficiency Requirement in Italian.
 You may start the beginning Italian course sequence in the Fall Quarter, with Italian 101-1 or Intensive Italian (133-1/134-1), a special limited-enrollment double course that covers the WCAS Language Requirement in one academic year.
 Note: Both of these courses begin in the Fall Quarter only!|

-The College awards 2 credits of 200-level Italian to students who receive an AP score of 5, the equivalent of a 200-level course in Italian.
+The College awards 2 credits of 200-level Italian to students who receive an AP score of 5.

-The college awards 1 credit of 200-level Italian to students who receive an AP score of 4, the equivalent of a 200-level course in Italian.
-See course descriptions http://www.frenchanditalian.northwestern.edu/undergraduate/italian/programs.html
+The College awards 1 credit of 200-level Italian to students who receive an AP score of 4.
+See course descriptions.

 While AP credits count toward graduation requirements, they do NOT count toward the major or minor.
 You simply start the major / minor at a higher level but you still have to take 14 units for the major and 7 units for the minor.